 The purpose of the firebricks in the appliance is to increase thermal mass and to guarantee the longevity of the steel firebox.
 Over time the firebricks may become cracked and crumble away.
 If so, they should be replaced.

 To replace the firebricks:

 - 1. Move any ash away from the bricks. - 2.
-Remove the brick retainer and the bricks. - Replace with new bricks, and refit the retainer which holds the bricks in place.
+Remove the brick retainers and the bricks. - Replace with new bricks, and refit the retainers which hold the bricks in place.